The Calabria of ghost towns

 We set off on an itinerary among the ancient abandoned villages in Calabria to discover their past, present and, why not, future prospects.
 From north to south, the "ghost towns" that you can visit are:

-Strolling through the ancient site's boundary walls, one comes across the remains of the Church of San Nicola Magno and the Mother Church, the Monastery of the Minims and the Convent of San Francesco di Paola, dating from 1545, with the Church of Santa Maria delle Grazie attached.
-The oldest remains, dating back to Roman times, indicate the presence of a villa and a mausoleum.
-Today, the site is home to the modern Amphitheatre of the Ruderi, which every summer sees artists and shows staged against the naturalistic backdrop of the Cirella Island, Calabria's second small island together with the nearby Dino Island.
+Also in the province of Cosenza, we explore the remains of ancient Cirillae, now known as the Ruins of Cirella, a hamlet of Diamante, along the beautiful Riviera dei Cedri Regional Marine Park.
+The medieval settlement dates back to the early 10th century.
+It was damaged several times by pirate attacks and then rebuilt until 1800, when it was finally destroyed by the bombardments of Napoleon's fleet.
+Walking among the walls of the ancient site, you will come across the remains of the Church of San Nicola Magno and the Mother Church, the Monastery of the Minims and the Convent of San Francesco di Paola (1545) with the adjoining Church of Santa Maria delle Grazie.
+The oldest remains, dating back to Roman times, reveal the presence of a villa and a mausoleum.
+Today, the site is home to the modern Ruderi Theatre, which every summer hosts artists and performances against the natural backdrop of the Island of Cirella.

-Today, among the streets of the abandoned village you can still find buildings that resist the passage of time, such as the Bishop's Palace, the symbol and monument of Acherenthia, and the Church of San Leone and San Teodoro di Amasea.
-Near the village, the Basilian Caves, one of the most important centres of the Greek-Byzantine rite at the time, are worth a visit.
+The itinerary following in the footsteps of Calabria's “ghost towns” takes us to the province of Crotone, where we are welcomed by ancient Acerenthia (or Akerentia), in the municipal area of present-day Cerenzia, near the river Acheronte, now known as Lese.
+The city, surrounded by high walls, was abandoned in 1844 due to the difficult sanitary conditions of the time, caused by epidemics and the earthquake of 1738.
+Among the streets of the abandoned village, there are still buildings that have withstood the passage of time, such as the Bishop's Palace, symbol and monument of Acherenthia, and the Church of San Leone and San Teodoro di Amasea.
+Near the village, the Basiliane Caves, one of the most important centres of Greek-Byzantine rites at the time, are worth a visit.

-Reaching the ruins of Africo Vecchio, clinging to the remotest bush in the heart of Aspromonte, is by no means easy.
-It is an excursion for the few, but the fascinating discovery of the arrival is worth the walk.
-Everything is still standing at the precise moment of abandonment; the houses, the primary school and the striking Church of San Salvatore.
+Finally, there are the ruins of Africo Vecchio, the original village that preceded the foundation of Africo Nuovo (on the coast, on the Costa dei Gelsomini), abandoned following a terrible flood in 1951.
+Reaching the ruins of Africo Vecchio, clinging to the most remote scrubland in the heart of the Aspromonte National Park, is no easy task.
+It is an excursion for the few, but the fascinating discovery at the end is well worth the effort!
+Everything is still frozen in time at the moment of abandonment: the houses, the primary school and the charming Church of San Salvatore.

 https://calabriastraordinaria.it/en/news/the-calabria-of-ghost-towns